 Granted, the Peloton is a much higher end machine with more commercial-grade components and better belt quality, but it's still very expensive for a home treadmill.
 You have to decide if it is worth the expense.

 We can see the appeal of the Peloton bike, as having a live or recorded personal trainer leading you through a workout is quite beneficial and appealing, which is why those classes are so popular.
 But for a treadmill, there is less of a need for an instructor in our opinion.

-If you belong to a gym now or you have in the past, think about the classes that were offered.
+If you belong to a gym now or you have in the past, think about the classes that are offered.
 Were there any treadmill classes?
 Maybe a section of your gym had a few machines lined up and there was a small group of people training at the same time.
 But that's never been a big thing at the health club.